brews/bayfox/README.md

-The values we're using for priors are roughly based on the range of SSTs we've seen for *G. ruber* sediment cores in the modern period, though the prior standard deviation is twice the spread in the modern record. δ18O for seawater (‰; VSMOW) during the modern record ([LeGrande and Schmidt 2006](https://doi.org/10.1029/2006GL026011)).
+The values we're using for priors are roughly based on the range of SSTs we've seen for *G. ruber* sediment cores in the modern period, though the prior standard deviation is twice the spread in the modern record.
+Let's use δ18O of modern seawater (‰; VSMOW) near the site ([LeGrande and Schmidt 2006](https://doi.org/10.1029/2006GL026011)).
 We'll assume it's constant -- for simplicity.
 We're also not correcting these proxies for changes in global ice volume, so these numbers will be off.
 Ideally we'd make this correction to δ18Oc series before the prediction.
 See the [`erebusfall` package](https://github.com/brews/erebusfall) for simple ice-volume correction in Python.